-For rear loaded dwellings, letterboxes shall be located on the primary street or park frontage and not in the laneway.
+30. For rear loaded dwellings, letterboxes shall be located on the primary street or park frontage and not in the laneway

-- Structures and Services 31.
-All ancillary structures (e.g. garden sheds, gazebos, pools) and services are to be suitably located or screened to minimise detrimental visual impact from public spaces or neighbouring residential allotments, with the exception of solar panels and solar hot water systems which may be located where most efficient. - 32.
-Screened drying areas are to be located behind the main face of the dwellinas - 33.
-Rubbish bin areas are to be located behind the main face of the dwellings or stored so as to not be visible from the public realm.
+- 31. All ancillary structures (e.g. garden sheds, gazebos, pools) and services are to be suitably located or screened to minimise detrimental visual impact from public spaces or neighbouring residential allotments, with the exception of solar panels and solar hot water systems which may be located where most efficient - 32.
+Screened drying areas are to be located behind the main face of the dwellings. - Rubbish bin areas are to be located behind the main face of the dwellings or stored so as to not be visible from the public realm.

-INDICATIVE ALLOTMENT TYPE IS THE (PRIMARY REFERENCE FOR ALLOTMENT TYPE IS THE DEVELOPMENT - ENVELOPE PLANS) FRONT SETBACKS PRIMARY FRONTAGE PriMARY FRONTAGE Protos with multiple street frontages: E AREA 1: PLAN OF
+PLAN OF DEVELOPMENT TAB LE - MULTIPLE RESID ENTIAL INDICATIVE ALLOTMENT TYPE (PRIMARY REFERENCE FOR ALLOTMENT TYPE IS DEVELOPMENT - ENVELOPE PLANS) FRONT LOADED REAR LOADED DUAL LOADED FRONT SETBACKS PRIMARY FRONTAGE For lots with multiple street frontages: To Wall (Ground Floor) 3.0m 3.0m 3.0m a.

-PRIMARY FRONTAGE To FRONT LOADED REAR LOADED DUAL LOADED

-o Wall (Ground Floor) 3.0m 3.0m 3.0m

-a.
 A lot only has one primary frontage. b.
-The primary frontage for a corner lot is as per the Area 1: Plan of Development - o Wall (First Floor) 3.0m 3.0m 3.0m

-Building Envelope Plan (if nominated) o Garage Door 5.0m N/A 5.0m

-o Wall (Ground Floor) 1.5m 1.5m 2.0m

-Note: A Pedestrian Link is not a secondary frontage o Wall (First Floor) 2.0m 2.0m 2.0m

-To o Garage Door N/A N/A 5.0m
+The primary frontage for a corner lot is as per the ROL 1: Plan of Development - Build- To Wall (First Floor) 3.0m 3.0m 3.0m ing Envelope Plan (if nominated) To Garage Door 5.0m N/A 5.0m SECONDARY FRONTAGE To Wall (Ground Floor) 1.5m 1.5m 2.0m Note: A Pedestrian Link is not a secondary frontage To Wall (First Floor) 2.0m 2.0m 2.0m To Garage Door N/A N/A 5.0m REAR SETBACK For lots located on the low side of Ground Floor 2.5m 2.5m 2.5m a retaining wall greater than 2.0m total height First Floor 2.5m 2.5m 2.5m For all other lots Ground Floor 1.5m 1.5m 1.5m First Floor 1.5m 1.5m 1.5m

-REAR SETBACK I ·

-For lots located on the low side of a retaining wall greater than 2.0m around Floor 2.5m 2.5m 2.5m

-irst Floor 2.5m 2.5m 2.5m

-For all other lots Gi Ground Floor 1.5m 1.5m 1.5m

-Fi irst Floor 1.5m 1.5m 1.5m

-Ta o Garage Door N/A 1.5m N/A

-SIDE SETBACK

-Ground Floor 1.0m 1.0m 1.5m
+SIDE SETBACK SIDE SETBACK Ground Floor 1.0m 1.0m 1.5m

-Non-Built to Boundary First Floor 1.0m 1.0m 1.5m
+SITE COVER 75% 75% 70% Non-Built to Boundary First Floor 1.0m 1.0m 1.5m

-SITE COVER 75% 75% 70%